CesarQD98/CesarQD98/README.md

 - 👋 Hi, I’m @CesarQD98
 - 👀 I’m interested in ... learning how to code
 - 🌱 I’m currently learning ... learning how to code
-- 💞️ I’m looking to collaborate on ... solve problems using code
+- 💞️ I’m looking to collaborate on ... solving problems using code
 - 📫 How to reach me ... asd.cqd98@gmail.com

 <!---